aodn/utilities/geonetwork/transform-mcp-iso19115-3/README.md

 - Intended for data exported by gn3-tool.
 - If the `-d` option is specified then the directory will be recursively searched for any file with the name specified by the `-i` option.
 - The converted file will be created with the name specified by the `-o` option at the same level in the directory structure as the input file.
+- If the `-u` option is specified then url substitutions in the specified configuration file will be applied after the transformation

 ## Tool